 Realize we are being transformed into his image – the image of a man whose will is fully for God.
 When he was on this earth, he lived a human life that was fully for God.
 As the man, Jesus’s human life was perfect.
 In his human living, he was “perfect, as [his] heavenly Father is perfect.”
 (Mat.
 5: 48) His love for man was absolute, that he would die for us.
 He truly ‘loved us to death,’ as the saying goes.
 Although he was limited by time and space when he was living on this earth, he expressed the perfect humanity.
 His Spirit expressed “the fruit of the Spirit.”
 (Gal.
 5:22) He expressed “love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control,” (Gal.
 5:22-23) in a perfect and complete way.
 Today, when Christ is manifested from us, it should be the same.
 We are not there yet, that is why we need to grow in Christ.
 Growing in Christ is not simply for overcoming sin, for perfecting us, for making us holy and acceptable to God, it is for all those whom God has placed us with.
 It is for all his members to be transformed to express him throughout the generation so God is no longer limited by time or space.
 That is why, “Truly, truly, I say to you, he who believes in Me, the works that I do, he will do also; and greater works than these he will do; because I go to the Father,” (John 14:12) the work is left to Him working through us.
 Christian’s who have believed into Christ become God’s multiplication as the sons of God.

 The New Jerusalem is not a place we go to, it is what we become.
 As Christ is pictured as the foundation on which we build, the New Jerusalem is the result of this building.
 That is why only items of preciousness remain that has been tested by fire.
 In Revelations, Christ, as the one sitting on the throne, “And he who sat there had the appearance of jasper,” (Rev. 4:3) had the appearance of jasper; we, as the living stones, (1 Pet.
 2:5) will have been “transformed into the same image” (2 Cor.
 3:18), to be like jasper.
 That is why when the angel says, “Come, I will show you the Bride, the wife of the Lamb,” (Rev. 21:9) John is carried away in Spirit and shown the holy city Jerusalem.
 “And he carried me away in the Spirit to a great, high mountain, and showed me the holy city Jerusalem coming down out of Heaven from God, having the glory of God, its radiance like a most rare jewel, like a jasper, clear as crystal.”
 (Rev. 21:10-11) The living stones in this holy city is like jasper, exuding the appearance of Christ.
 “The wall was built of jasper, while the city was pure gold, like clear glass.”
 (Rev. 21:16) Christ is the foundation on which the saints are built, (1 Cor.
 3:11-12; Eph.
 2:20; Mat.
 7:24-27).
 So “The foundations of the wall of the city were adorned with every kind of jewel.
 The first was jasper,” (Rev. 21:18-19) the foundation of Christ, and the transformed saints, the different members of the Body with its various functions, form the other precious stones.
-(Rev. 21:19-20) Jasper seems to be the nature of the entire wall, “The wall was built of jasper,” (Rev. 21:16) yet the saint are different precious stones.
+(Rev. 21:19-20) Jasper seems to be the nature of the entire wall, “The wall was built of jasper,” (Rev. 21:16) yet the saints are different precious stones.
 Christ not only forms the foundation, but shines forth from each of the saints producing works that are pure, with nothing hidden, that will withstand God’s test of fire, “while the city was pure gold, like clear glass.”
 (Rev. 21:16) So when the Bible talks about the “twelve gates were twelve pearls,” (Rev. 21:21) realize the gates are not to keep the ‘unqualified’ man out.
 In fact, the “gates will never be shut by day — and there will be no night there,” (Rev. 21:25) so the gates will remain open all the time.
-The pearls signify the suffering of the saints, just like a grain of sand is a suffering to an oyster, but over time, this internal suffering, this surrendering of our wills and presenting ourselves as a living sacrifice, will be coated with Christ, putting him on layer by layer so we will be dressed in fine linen, until slowly a pearl is formed within us, as his Spirit grows in us to become the treasure hidden in our earthen vessels.
+The pearl on each gate signify how Christ coats the saints so they could enter into the New Jerusalem.
+Just like a grain of sand is a suffering to an oyster, we are a suffering to Christ, but over time Christ coats us with Himself.
+We become like him, coated with Christ, putting him on layer by layer so we will be dressed in fine linen, until slowly a pearl is formed within us, as his Spirit grows in us to become the treasure hidden in our earthen vessels.
 By realizing Christ, the invisible Spirit will become visible in us.
 This is Christ in us, the hope of glory.
 (Col. 1:27) This is how we gain ‘entrance’ to form the holy city of God.
 Realize this within your spirit.
 The misconception of the “heavenly mansions” has been explained previously (see the blog “Why?”).
 We are the abiding places of God today.
 So the holy city, the New Jerusalem, is not a place we go to, but a place we become.
 That is why we need to grow in Christ.